Kaikhosru Shapurji Sorabji: Late works

 In 1953, Sorabji expressed uninterest in continuing to compose when he described Sequentia cyclica (1948–49) as "the climax and crown of his work for the piano and, in all probability, the last he will write".
+(Note: Sorabji wrote this in the third person, as it is part of his 1953 essay Animadversions.
+Essay about His Works Published on the Occasion of the Microfilming of Some of His Manuscripts.)
 His rate of composition slowed down in the early 1960s, and later that decade, Sorabji vowed to cease composing, which he eventually did in 1968.

 Hinton played a crucial role in Sorabji's return to composition.
 Sorabji's next two pieces, Benedizione di San Francesco d'Assisi and Symphonia brevis for Piano, were written in 1973, the year after the two first met, and marked the beginning of what has been identified as his "late style", one characterised by thinner textures and greater use of extended harmonies.
 Roberge writes that Sorabji, upon completing the first movement of Symphonia brevis, "felt that it broke new ground for him and was his most mature work, one in which he was doing things he had never done before".
 Sorabji said his late works were designed "as a seamless coat ... from which the threads cannot be disassociated" without compromising the coherence of the music.
 During his late period and several years before his creative hiatus, he also produced sets of "aphoristic fragments", musical utterances that can last just a few seconds.

 Inspiration and influences

 Sorabji's early influences include Cyril Scott, Ravel, Leo Ornstein and particularly Alexander Scriabin.
 He later became more critical of Scriabin and, after meeting Busoni in 1919, was influenced primarily by the latter in both his music and writings.
+(Note: Sorabji repeatedly changed his mind about Scriabin's music.
+For instance, in 1934, he stated that it lacks any kind of motivic coherence, but he later came to admire and be inspired by it again.)
 His later work was also significantly influenced by the virtuoso writing of Charles-Valentin Alkan and Leopold Godowsky, Max Reger's use of counterpoint, and the impressionist harmonies of Claude Debussy and Karol Szymanowski.
 Allusions to various composers appear in Sorabji's works, including his Sixth Symphony for Piano and Sequentia cyclica, which contain sections titled "Quasi Alkan" and "Quasi Debussy" respectively.